danghoangnhan/Computer-Based-Short-Term-Memory/README.md

 3. Build the project and ensure there are no errors.
 4. Connect your Samsung Galaxy S6 or an alternative device meeting the specified requirements for testing.

-## Test Structure

-The CB-STM test consists of [describe the tasks and stimuli involved in the test here].
-The user will be presented with visual stimuli or other relevant tasks and will be required to respond according to the test's instructions.
-The test may involve time constraints, and the user's responses will be recorded for evaluation.

-## Implementation Details

-The CB-STM test is implemented in Java.
-The test logic and user interface are designed to be intuitive and user-friendly.
-The application should provide clear instructions to the user and record their responses accurately.

-The codebase is organized into the following components:

-- [List the main components/modules/classes of your implementation here]

 ## Testing and Validation